Practicum & Internship Program

 • Online and in-person programming

-• Nature-based and outdoor therapeutic practices
+• Somatic nature-based and outdoor therapeutic practices

 We are committed to supporting emerging clinicians in developing presence, skill, and confidence while working with diverse populations in both traditional and nature-based settings.